polar-app/polar-app/.journals/BURTON.md

 - the code here isn't complete or tested yet.
 I need to implement more of the core operations like join and search but I think the index is created now.

+- the basic DOM text search stuff SHOULD work but I now need to write unit tests for it to verify real world behavior.
+I should use JSDOM for this since this is the easiest way to reliably test this functionality.

 ## EPUB is working

 - ... work on this in the background ... it IS rendering to a single page now